c-goosen/devops-lambda-test-infra-as-code/readme.md

 =====================
 1) Run ```packer build``` in packer dir
 2) Run ```terraform deploy``` in terraform dir
-3) Log into vatglobal.christogoosen.co.za with user goose
+3) Log into http://jenkins.devopstest.christogoosen.co.za/ with user goose
 4) Run jenkins job: deployLambdaVAT

 All of these were already deployed, but this is a note of deploying this workflow